Q&A

 How does two-step thumbnail generation work?

-If instant thumbnail generation is enabled, TorchPhoto first creates fast, efficient low-quality thumbnails from partial original data.
+If instant thumbnail generation is enabled, TorchPhoto first creates fast, efficient preview thumbnails from partial original data.
 Later, you can select the items you want and improve them into TorchPhoto's standard high-quality thumbnails.
 This lets both Free and PRO users save storage and data first, then upgrade only the thumbnails that need clearer detail.

 Why do instant thumbnails look low quality in widgets?